bigattichouse/llmon_dataset/README.md

 # Build Process
 You should not need to build projects (apache/httpd), they should all be available in the `projects/` directory.
 The build process is only included in case you wish to add your own project to the dataset and initiate a pull request to have your project accessible to everyone.
 It's also nice if people want to help improve the build logic and pipeline when such tools are created.

+Initial tests building the project with local LLMs took DAYS, even for small projects.
+The project received a small grant from a private donor to build data using anthropic's claude 3.7.

 # Branches

 Thinking of maybe doing branches for each major project Apache, Mysql, Sendmail, etc.  Then I could do packages like LAMP (Apache/Mysql/PHP) as branches.
 This way you could pull/merge what you want without needing everything else.
+For the initial version, I'm just going to use the main branch, and then we'll figure out from there.
+I realize major software versions (knowing leg entries for multiple versions of mysql) could make this unweildy, but I wanted a dataset to build the llmon MVP.

 # TODO
 1. The `jq` parsing isn't quite what I need, I get `./summarize.sh: line 30: /usr/bin/jq: Argument list too long` errors, which aren't good.
 For now it's fine, but I'm sure I'm missing important messages.
 I need to better handle parsing the JSON.
-2. Need to implement chunking to handle larger files (related to #1 above)
+2. Need to implement chunking to handle larger files (related to #1 above).
+128k context at claude helped fix this except for a few files in the batch.. files with `null` data are likely errored files that need to be fixed later.
 3. Summaries should probably be much shorter and be relevant to troubleshooting, maybe like a bullet list of 5-10 items about the module and how it might cause problems in logs.. this is likely just prompt engineering.
 4. abstract the inference steps to use ollama/openai/llama.cpp/kobold or whatever people want to use.